Great-Sun-Group/greatsun-dev/avatar/context/current_project.md

 1. **Finish the core functionality of the greatsun-dev avatar**
    - Implement the `avatar engage` command to start the submodule servers in development mode.
-   - Implement the `avatar deploy stage` command to deploy the 'dev' branches of the submodules to their respective 'stage' branches and staging servers.
-   - Implement the `avatar deploy prod` command to deploy the 'stage' branches of the submodules to their respective 'prod' branches, which are set to auto-deploy at midnight UTC daily.

 2. **Secure and test credex-core API**
    - Review and implement any necessary security upgrades to the credex-core API.